kazeulo/The-Land-of-Ice-and-Fire/README.md

-# Game of Westeros
+# The Land of Ice and Fire

 ## Introduction
-Welcome to **Game of Westeros**, a thrilling text-based adventure set in the world of Westeros.
+Welcome to **The Land of Ice and Fire**, a thrilling text-based adventure set in the world of Westeros.
 The game takes place in a time when winter can last for decades, and the fate of the Seven Kingdoms hangs in the balance.
 As a player, you will embark on a perilous journey to battle formidable enemies and ultimately face the Night King.

 ## Gameplay
 ### Objective